 Suggested Tour: 13 Nights 14 Days Cultural Rajasthan Tour

-Celebrated as a 10 days festival Onam is one of the most prominent festival of Kerala.
+Celebrated as a 10 days festival Onam is one of the most prominent festivals of Kerala.
 Onam is celebrated as a harvest festival with all joy and zeal.
-The festival is celebrated in the beginning of the month of August which in local language is called ‘Chingam Month’.
+The festival is celebrated at the beginning of the month of August which in the local language is called ‘Chingam Month’.
 This festival is celebrated as the harvesting festival and people worship Lord Vishnu’s 4th incarnation of Vamana.

-- One can witness the best of the Kerala’s rich culture and heritage during these 10 days.
+- One can witness the best of Kerala’s rich culture and heritage during these 10 days.

 - Onam also has Snake Boat Festival –‘Vallamkali’.

-- Household in Kerala keep flower mats in front of their houses to welcome king Mahabali.
+- A household in Kerala keeps flower mats in front of their houses to welcome King Mahabali.

 Read Also: Famous India Festivals in April Month